friflo/Friflo.Json.Fliox/Engine/README.md

 ## Component

-`Components` are `struct`s used to store data for entity / fields.
+`Components` are `struct`s used to store data on entities.
-Multiple components can be added / removed to / from an entity.
+Multiple components with different types can be added / removed to / from an entity.
+If adding a component using a type already stored in the entity its value gets updated.

 ```csharp
 [ComponentKey("my-component")]